zhengxinchang/gwh-auto-submission/README.md

    2. RE_SUBMISSION

-      If the email is a resubmitted email, the subject must be a specific format such as `RE_SUBMISSION:BATCHID=batch_2021_09_12_21_49a4f2a0-49bc-47d6-af37-9de9b8b5e161` BATCHID is a string that starts with `batch` which is returned by the previous email sent by the tool.
+      If the email is a resubmitted email, the subject must be in a specific format such as `RE_SUBMISSION:BATCHID=batch_2021_09_12_21_49a4f2a0-49bc-47d6-af37-9de9b8b5e161` BATCHID is a string that starts with `batch` which is returned by the previous email sent by the system.